M.A Linguistics

 a year agoContributor-Level 10

-No, an MA in Linguistics and an MA in English Literature are two different courses.
-In MA English Literature students study Literature written by noteworthy writers whereas Linguistics is considered to be the Science of language.
-In Linguistics students study the Science of language, words, phrases and sentences.
+No, MA Linguistics and an MA English Literature are not the same.
+MA English Literature is about Literature written by noteworthy writers.
+Linguistics is considered to be the Science of language.
+In Linguistics, you study the Science of language, words, phrases & sentences.
 In terms of employment prospects, an MA in English Literature has a wider scope of opportunities.

 New answer posted